 Step Three:

-Your garland will be longer than you need.
+Most likely, your garland will end up being longer than you actually need.
 Cut off the end and use some of the extra pieces of the pinecone garland to fill in the bare spots of the wreath.
 Secure with the glue gun.

 Step Four:

 Take your two inches of ribbon and hot glue it into an upside down “V”.
 You’ll use this to hang the wreath to your door.
-If you have a wreath hanger you can just use that instead.
+Alternatively, if you have a wreath hanger, you can simply use that instead.

 Enjoy your new wreath!
 I’d love to see photos of any that you make!